kelsey-ek/of7azure/GUIDE/Azuretest.md

         command: ["/bin/sh", "-ec", "while :; do echo '.'; sleep 5 ; done"]
     ```

-    * Containerport is used for connecting another container in the same pod
+    * Containerport is used for connecting another container in the same Pod

-2. Create a pod
+2. Create a Pod

-* Use the command below for creating a new pod
+* Use the command below for creating a new Pod

     ```kubectl create -f [yaml file name]```